30+ Must-know Chinese Honorifics for Being Polite Like a Pro

 If the elders in question aren’t necessarily seniors but just a bit older than you, you can call them 大哥 for “big brother” and 大姐 for “big sister,” even if you aren’t related.

 General titles like 先生 (sir) or 夫人 (ma’am) are fine as well if they’re close to your age.
 You may use the honorifics in the next section if you know their occupation.

 In the Workplace

-If you’re speaking to someone in the workplace that you don’t know well, may that be a subordinate or boss, feel free to use the format of surname + appropriate general title, as shared above.
+If you’re speaking to someone in the workplace that you don’t know well—whether a subordinate or boss—feel free to use the format of surname + appropriate general title, as shared above.